UniversitaDellaCalabria/uniTicket/README.md

 - Multi Tenant.
 Multiple office and organizational areas support in a single, unified, system;
 - Possibility to transfer and share tickets between different office/areas;
 - Possibility to add data consent or agreement submission before a ticket being created;
-- ticket interdependencies;
+- Ticket interdependencies;
-- todo list for every ticket, to follow user to do things before submission;
+- Todo list for every ticket, to follow user to do things before submission;
 - Custom fields, custom complex field, custom multi row (table) fields with configurable fancy widgets;
 - Pdf and p7m signed fields, with validation on data integrity (attachment);
+- Chat and videoconference for operators and users;
 - Report summary via email about pending tickets to office's operators;
 - datatables ajax server side processing, very good performances on mobile device;
-- Responsive template for a better mobile experience;
+- Bootstrap Italia responsive template for a better mobile experience;
 - SAML2 SSO integration (pySAML2);
-- Fully compliant Agid visual guidelines.

 Consult the [Official Documentation](https://uniticket.readthedocs.io/it/latest/index.html) at readthedocs for usage specifications and advanced topics.